Open Wed–Sun, 9 am–4 pm • Free Thur nights, 4 pm–8 pm • Get museum tickets

 • We use local materials, builders and craftspeople as often as possible.

-• The new facility was built with an investment of $16.5 million.
+• Our Hamilton Street location was built with an investment of $16.5 million.
 We operate on an annual budget of around $3 million.

 • Our facility can host up to 3,200 visitors, and up to 700 for an event.
 It has five floors, including a four-season rooftop and office space, and has 79,000 square feet with 36,000 used for public space and 13,775 reserved for future expansion.